atraxsrc/queries/README.md

 $results = foreach ($user in $userlist) { get-aduser -Identity $user -Properties SamAccountName, Enabled, LastLogonDate, PasswordLastSet }
 $results | Export-CSV -LiteralPath C:\TEMP\User-Password-LastSet.csv -NoClobber -NoTypeInformation

+---

+So the file MavInject32.exe is developed by Microsoft, native to the Windows operating system, and is used to inject DLLs into running processes.
+As MavInject32.exe can be used in a malicious manner (see: https://attack.mitre.org/techniques/T1218/) Falcon has logic to observe and alert upon its behavior.

+The detections for MavInject32.exe you're referencing were triggered by a Microsoft update that leverages the file in a previously unseen way.

+You may notice command line arguments in detections that look as follows:

+"C:\Program Files\Common Files\Microsoft Shared\ClickToRun\mavinject32.exe" 10808 "C:\Program Files (x86)\Microsoft Office\root\Client\AppVIsvSubsystems32.dll" 1
+The above argument injects AppVIsvSubsystems32.dll into the running process with PID 10808 and is part of some new Microsoft Office routine.
+We've updated the logic to account for this and sorry about the extra alerts this morning.

+The impacting patch: Office 365 Client Update - Monthly Channel (Targeted) Version 1909 for x64 based Edition (Build 12026.20320)

+Typically, you would only see MavInject32.exe loading DLLs from the system folder (oddly it's mostly audio drivers and similar) or trying to inject an attacker module into a running process as part of Defense Evasion/Execution.